ktemesi/19_TET_scale_app/README.md

 # 19_TET_scale_app

-19 Tone Equal Tempered Scale with a Piano Keyboard
+Mobile application for 19 Tone Equal Tempered Scale with a Piano Keyboard

 Background